PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

     What's difference between custom variables and dimensions?
 Maybe some sort of help.center link?

 .. deprecated:: 5.5
-    We strongly advise to use custom dimensions.
+    We strongly advise using custom dimensions.

 Adding / Editing Custom Variable
 ````````````````````````````````